 What does MEES mean for landlords?

-From April 1, 2020, landlords cannot rent out homes that are required to have an Energy Performance Certificate (EPC) rating of F or G including existing tenancies.
+From April 1, 2020, landlords cannot rent out homes that require an Energy Performance Certificate (EPC) rating of F or G, including existing tenancies.

 How does a property qualify for MEES?